FlavScents AInsights Entry for 3-(methyl thio) hexanol (CAS: 51755-66-9)

 5. Use in Fragrances

-Typical concentration ranges in fragrance formulations are not well-documented but are generally low due to its potent odor.
+The compound is typically used in low concentrations due to its potent aroma, with qualitative ranges suggesting trace amounts up to 0.1% in the fragrance formula.
 It contributes primarily to the top and middle notes due to its moderate volatility.

 Citation hooks: FlavScents; IFRA; fragrance chemistry texts